 - When your door is closed and latched… and you pull on the handle, the door should not move more than 1/8 inch.
 If it can move further, while still being latched, a burglar can insert an object between the door and the frame, such as a credit card, to move the latch.
 Most door latch mechanisms have an adjustment screw for a tighter fit.
 Free

 - Many doors have been found to use a plastic exterior handle that can be easily broken to reveal access to the latch mechanism.
 A pair of nail clippers then gets them in.
 A stronger metal exterior handle will substantially reduce the possibility of this happening.
-Stronger handles are readily available. $9.95 & up
+Stronger handles are readily available, be sure to look into water damage restoration san diego. $9.95 & up

 - If you have a sliding screen door on the inside and the operating door (the one that moves) is on the outside, preventing the door from being lifted out is crucial.
 This can be prevented with the spacer mentioned earlier or a special security device in the track or door frame.
 79¢ – $63